Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: One-dimensional Ising model with Glauber dynamics

 \subsubsection{Algebraic cooling}

 For large $\tau$, the equilibrium correlation function ${\cal G}_k(t)=e^{-k \sqrt{2 (1-\gamma)}}$ is equal to one for small $Z$.
-Comparing (\ref{expCP1}) and (\ref{rapid2}), we find that for any $\beta$, the defect density is exactly given by the instantaneous quench model; this is because of the fact that algebraic cooling corresponds to $\alpha \to \infty$ in logarithmic cooling.
+Comparing (\ref{expCP1}) and (\ref{rapid2}), we find that for any $\beta$, the defect density is exactly given by the instantaneous quench model; this is because of the fact that the algebraic cooling corresponds to $\alpha \to \infty$ in the logarithmic cooling scheme.